MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ```

 ### -LowThreatDefaultAction
-Specifies which automatic remediation action to take for a low level threat.
+Specifies which automatic remediation action to take for a low-level threat.
 The acceptable values for this parameter are:

 - Quarantine